This sweet, simple Homemade Mango Jam is a cinch to make and requires just a few ingredients. It's delicious with cake, muffins, or on toast.

 Instructions

-Prepare the mangoes:
+How to prepare the mangoes:

 - Slice and peel the mangoes: the mango has a fibrous seed running through the middle of it, lengthwise.
 Slice the mango flesh away from one side of the seed and then the other.
 Discard the seed.

-- Remove the skin from the mangoes: Use a tall sturdy drinking glass, and hold the bottom edge of the mango half on the lip of the glass.
+- Use a tall sturdy drinking glass; hold the bottom edge of the mango half on the lip of the glass.
 Push the mango down so that the lip of the glass slides between the fruit and the skin.
 Push the mango all the way down until the fruit slips out of the skin.
 Repeat with the other mango half.
 Discard the skins.

 - Chop up the mango into ½-inch pieces.